All Products

 }

-2. (Optional) Reconnect: If an administrator deletes the token on the Livy gateway page, recreate it with:
+2. (Optional) Reconnect: If an administrator accidentally deletes the token from the Livy Gateway page, use this command to recreate it.

 %emr_serverless_spark refresh_token

-3. Execute PySpark or SQL code: After a successful connection, the kernel switches.
-Write PySpark code directly in a Python cell, or write SQL in an EMR Spark SQL cell.
+3. Execute PySpark or SQL code: After the connection is established, the kernel switches.
+You can write PySpark code directly in a Python cell or write SQL in an EMR Spark SQL cell.

 Important

-If multiple users share a Livy Gateway, stop or delete affects all users currently on that gateway.
+If multiple users share a Livy Gateway, the stop or delete command affects all users who are using that gateway.
 Use these commands with caution.

 %emr_serverless_spark stop